top of page

 Hello, I’m Nic.

-I work with women and men navigating exhaustive conditions (like CFS/ME, neurodivergent and HSP burnout, and long-COVID), or challenges with eating and body image (such as eating disorders, disordered eating and body dysmorphia).
+I work with women navigating exhaustive conditions (like CFS/ME, neurodivergent and HSP burnout, and long-COVID), or challenges with eating and body image (such as eating disorders, disordered eating and body dysmorphia).

-Guiding you with a holistic, trauma-informed mind-body approach, I will help you break free from experiences like perfectionism, self-criticism, and overthinking, so that you can build the foundations for your own recovery and live a life that is fully and authentically your own.
+Guiding you with a holistic, trauma-informed mind-body approach, I will help you break free from experiences like perfectionism, self-criticism, and overthinking, so that you can build the foundations for your own recovery and live a life that is fully and authentically yours.

 Have you ever felt that no matter how hard you try, it's never enough?
 If so, perhaps some of these ring true: